 Hello and welcome to 5R’s class page!

-The adults that help us are – Miss Robyn, who is our class teacher.
-Miss Ruth, who is our class Teaching Assistant and Emma, who teaches us Art & DT on a Wednesday afternoon.
+The adults that help us are – Miss Robyn, who is our class teacher and Emma, who teaches us Art & DT on a Wednesday afternoon.

 In 5R we believe in following the five fundamentals to create the best environment for our learning.
 We believe in having a positive attitude and thinking with a growth mindset.

 We have two pieces of homework that is set every week – our spelling and times tables practice.
-This is due in on a Wednesday when we have our spelling check.
+This is due in on a Wednesday.

 We hope you enjoy our class page and getting to see some of the fab learning we are doing in 5R!